setipio/wasmedge_setip_demo/README.md

 Please note that code is uploaded through buckets using the "b" preffix to the bucket number, as in: `https://b8.projectname.wg0.io`, but the direct public access URL is provided through the public matching public URL using "n" as a prefix to the bucket number, as in `https://c8.projectname.wg0.io`.

+## Connect URLs to running code.

-To define any URL name, you can just create a URL in your setip.io account, and have it point to the default port listening for an API server.
-As an example, head to the URLs area of the Manage section of the setip.io account and type `b8-APP` for the value in the "Origin".
-The URL will proxy directly to the port defined by the SETIP_LISTEN_PORT variable from your code running in bucket 8.
+To define any URL name, one can just create a URL in one's setip.io account, and have it point to the default port listening for an API server.

+As an example, one can head to the URLs area of the Manage section of the setip.io account, create or edit a URL, and type `b8-APP` for the value in the "Origin".
+The URL will proxy directly to the port defined by the SETIP_LISTEN_PORT variable that the Rust code must be listening on to be reachable through the URLs.
 For the origin simply use the bucket number prefixed by the letter `b` and suffixed by `-APP`, so to forward to the code running in bucket 9 just use `b9-APP` as the origin.
+Depending which bucket the code ends up running from, the code can always rest assured that a read of the SETIP_LISTEN_PORT environment variable will return the port number that is connected to the matching label.
+That SETIP_LISTEN_PORT environment variable is injected in the environment the Rust code will be running in and dynamically modified to reflect the port number that must be listened to.
+In other words, if using a bucket "X", where "X" is the bucket number, one can always use `bX-APP` as the URL's Origin's definition.
+Each label will translate in the proper port number the code is listening on if listening on the value automatically set in SETIP_LISTEN_PORT environment variable.

 You can also run the same code locally as you can read below and associate the same URLs to code running anywhere, even locally, simply by using one of the WireGuard supplied configurations.
 Each configuration matches a peer number and, once connected with WireGuard and the matching configuration, the URL will hit your local machine's local IP address (the private address available with the WireGuard configuration and displayed next to the configuration).
 For this URL you will then edit the origin to be `http://peer9.yourproject.wg0.io:4444` if you set SETIP_LISTEN_PORT to be 4444.